urboob21/aiot-digi/README.md

              - build/
     ========================================================================================
-   # 0. ignore files when commit
+   # 0. If want to ignore some files when commit
    create <.gitignore> file
 {
                 # Ignore compiled binaries